BFTrick/wp-google-font-picker-control/README.md

 1. Include & activate the plugin
 2. Pick out your favorite [Google Web Fonts](http://www.google.com/webfonts)
-3. Open your function.php file
+3. Open your functions.php file
 4. Save your favorite fonts in an array like so:

 	``` php